SPRUCE HAVEN FARM is a pasture based sheep farm near Meaford, Ontario Canada.

 It is home to the Soxophone Player and to Meaford Wool – the farm’s own brand of wool.

 Spruce Haven Farm began in 1991 on 100 acre property that hadn’t been farmed in decades.
-The old bank barn fell down decades earlier and the fields were taken over by hawthorns, wild apples, wild pears, and dogwood.
+The old barn fell down decades earlier and the fields were over-run by hawthorns, wild apples, wild pears, and dogwood.

 It was decided to re-forest the property, since wild trees had already made a good start of it.
 10 000 spruce seedlings were purchased from the government and individually hand planted.

 The government office suggested sheep as good ‘weeders’ for the seedlings, since “sheep will not eat evergreens”.
-To make a long story short….. a small foundation flock of Columbia Sheep was acquired; they ate all the evergreens; Spruce Haven Farm was in the sheep business!
+To make a long story short….. a small foundation flock of Columbia Sheep was acquired; they ate all the evergreens; Spruce Haven Farm was in the sheep business, and shortly thereafter Meaford Wool brand was born!

 An arrangement was made with a neighbour to reclaim the front half of the property.
 The fields were de-bushed, ploughed, disced, and seeded to barley.
 Gradually the fields were seeded down to pasture.